 Why Am I Being Credited a Different Number from What the Inverter Says?

 Your inverter will never show the same kWh production as the “Gen” line or the “Net Metered” line on your bill.
 This is because of “self-consumption” or the amount of electricity that your home uses directly from the array.
-The graph below illustrates this nicely.
-The red line represents the amount of electricity that your home may use throughout the day and the green line represents the electricity production of your solar array.
+The graph illustrates this nicely.
+The orange line represents the amount of electricity that your home may use throughout the day and the green line represents the electricity production of your solar array.
 As you know, your home will still use electricity while your panels are not producing energy.
 This is represented by the areas shaded in red and shows up on your bill as “Use.”
 The area shaded in green represents excess electricity that your array “exports” out to the grid.
 This section shows up on your bill as “Gen” or “Net Metered.”
 Lastly, the blue area represents your home’s self-consumption.
 This blue area will account for the difference in the production reading on your inverter and “Gen” on your bill, as this solar production is consumed by your home and is not sent out to the grid via your meter.
 Therefore, the meter never sees this energy and you are not credited for it.

 Understanding Your System